viohlet/project-one/README.md

     - OK to ask questions!
 If it wasn't because of some of my classmates ( Katie, Ben M., James, Jen, Kathryn, Lauren, Christina, Julie, Ben L.) I would be lost.
     - How not to stress: If I was stuck for a long time, I would continue to work on another issue to be stuck in :p, so it's OK to move on with life!
     -Almost forgot: MODALS!
 Solution: spending 4-5 hrs on it.

+- User Stories
+   +    User to want a "log in" and "sign up" buttons.
+   +    User to want an "alarm" or reminder sound to go back to the game and make
+   +    the next move.
+   +    User to want a "save game" option to look back at those matches.
+   +    User to want a "re-match" and "???
+WINS!" buttons.
+   +    User to want to be identified as "Player A" or "Player B".

 - Unsolved Problems: